jacott/rpk/docs/guide-book/src/config-file/actions.md

 ### Modifier macros

-Modifier macros report the given modifiers before reporting the `keycode`.
+Modifier macros report the given [modifiers][2] before reporting the `keycode`; for example `S-1` produces a bang `!`.
 The modifiers are reported only when necessary.
-This makes them useful for keeping [layer modifiers][2] in place when defining keys on that layer.[^note2]
+This makes them useful for keeping [layer modifiers][2] in place when defining keys on that layer.

 #### Example